persnickety-opossum/kraken-client/_PRESS-RELEASE.md

  > How often have you (and friends) wanted to go out, but weren’t sure what to do or where to go near you or at a certain location?
 How many people are at a venue/event, and what is the current vibe?
 What are people saying and seeing at a venue/event?

 ## Solution ##
  > Our app can quickly and effectively display the atmosphere/vibe within a close proximity on a map.
 Selecting a venue will display the current activity and general vibe.
-Users can get insight into what’s happening at the venue via video/photo streams and comments from users who are actually at the venue.
+Users can get insight into what’s happening at the venue via video/photo streams and comments from other users.

 ## Quote from You ##
- > “Life’s too short to end up at Sad Bar”
+ > “Life is too short to end up at empty venues!"

 ## How to Get Started ##
  > Open the app to see a map of all the venues and associated activity levels in your area.
-Tap a venue to join the conversation or tap “New Venue” to create a new venue at your location.
+Tap a venue to see the venue's page and start chatting.

 ## Customer Quote ##
  > “I was always ending up at Sad Bar, now I have better things to do!”

 ## Closing and Call to Action ##
- > Download our app today and never end up at Sad Bar again!
+ > Download our app today for free and never go anywhere alone again!